Cardano-After-Dark/dred/onchain/temp/dred-network-registry.api.md

 //
 // @public (undocumented)
 export function DredCapoProvider({ children, bfPreprodKey: propKey, }: DredCapoProviderProps): React_2.JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "DredCapo_2" needs to be exported by the entry point index.d.ts
+//
+// @public
+export class DredCapoProviderRaw extends CapoDAppProvider<DredCapo_2 & any, UserActionMap<"ourActivity1">> {
+    // (undocumented)
+    getStartedMessage(): string;
+}

 // Warning: (ae-forgotten-export) The symbol "coreSignals" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "computedSignals" needs to be exported by the entry point index.d.ts